urban-1/remote-edit-ni/README.md

 [![Build Status](https://travis-ci.org/newinnovations/remote-edit-ni.svg?branch=master)](https://travis-ci.org/newinnovations/remote-edit-ni)

-Remote-edit-ni is a continuation of the remote-edit package.
-It is compatible with the latest version of atom (1.25.x at the time of writing) and contains a lot of new features.
+Remote-edit-ni is a continuation of the abandoned remote-edit package.
+It is compatible with the latest version of atom (1.26.x at the time of writing) and contains a lot of new features.

 This version integrates the work of Andreas Bontozoglou (@urban-1) and Martin van der Werff (@newinnovations).